We support both claimants and professionals. These are just some of the organisations who have subscribed to Benefits and Work:

 - Manchester City Council Sensory Provision Team

-Placed in ESA Support Group
+Placed in the Support Group for 3 years without a medical

-ESA Support Group without medical
+Support Group without medical

 What is the employment and support allowance support group?